rostok2112/Crash-game/README.md

 A simple browser crash game.

 Install node.js by sudo apt install nodejs.
-Then run backend by node server.js.
+Then run backend by node server.
 Then deploy frontend by opening index.html in browser.